Septic Services in Grandview, TX

 Deep Blackland Prairie Clay

 Grandview sits in some of the thickest Blackland Prairie clay in Johnson County.
-According to the USDA Natural Resources Conservation Service, the Houston Black soil series dominates this area, consisting of very deep, calcareous clay with montmorillonite content exceeding 50% in subsoil layers.
-This high clay content gives the soil a plasticity index above 40 (NRCS Soil Survey data), which means extreme volume changes with moisture fluctuations.
+The Houston Black soil series dominates this area, consisting of very deep, calcareous clay with montmorillonite content exceeding 50% in subsoil layers.
+This high clay content gives the soil a plasticity index above 40, which means extreme volume changes with moisture fluctuations.

 During wet periods, these clays swell and seal off pore spaces, dropping permeability to as low as 0.01-0.1 inches per hour.
-Texas A&M AgriLife Extension classifies this as Type IV soil, which cannot support standard drain field absorption systems.
+That's far too slow for conventional drain fields to function properly.
 During drought, the same soil cracks several inches wide and several feet deep, potentially exposing buried pipes and tank walls to air and shifting ground forces.

 Agricultural Property Challenges